 A core team of member volunteers have assumed management roles within the charity to lead our volunteers in our critical activities to meet our goals.

-Rabbits are the third most popular pet in the UK, but they're also the most neglected, with their welfare needs often misunderstood or completely overlooked.
-I'm so grateful to Beloved Rabbits for giving me the opportunity to be part of an amazing team of volunteers and make a real difference for rabbits in Scotland.
+Rabbits are the third most popular pet in the UK but are also the most neglected, with their welfare needs often misunderstood or completely overlooked.
+I'm so grateful to be part of the amazing volunteer team at Beloved Rabbits and to have the opportunity to make a real difference to the lives of rabbits across Scotland.

 Foster Care Manager

 I’m a total animal lover and was looking for an opportunity to contribute more to animal rescue when I spotted the ad for fosterers with Fairly Beloved Rabbit Care.